MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

 Some majorish differences include:

 - it computes test set log probability on a specified test corpus
+- changes to the default values of some ``configure`` variables:
+  - use STRAIGHT vocoder by default (USESTRAIGHT)
+  - use 50 mceps (instead of 35) by default (MGCORDER)
+  - don't use modulation spectrum-based generation by default (USEMSPF)

 Some minor differences include: